meltoner/agrofelis/README.md

 The declining demographics in the West, economic disparity, energy cost inflation, supply chain disruptions and climate change have created a dangerous mix of factors for the world and particular for Agriculture and Public Safety.

 Farmers are having increasing difficulties finding seasonal farm workers while also having to deal with considerable increases on the cultivation cost, which results in marginal profits, unpicked produce even to abandoned farms.
-The need of increasing a farm worker’s productivity with an affordable platform that is between a Traktor and Handheld tools is essential for small farmers in order to maintain existing plant capital.
+The need of increasing a farm worker’s productivity with an affordable platform that is between a Tractor and Handheld tools is essential for small farmers in order to maintain existing plant capital.

 The probability of fires and floods has increased considerably.
 Fire Services face more frequent fires, the need of an affordable vehicle that can serve in an intergrated role with firefighting units in non-urban environments that reduces the work load and reduces the risk of exposure to heat due to proximity to the fire front can also become essential.

-The above problems in agriculture and public safety both need a Base Vehicle that is low cost, has a small footprint, is energy dense and agile and can be manufactured at a local machine shop.
-The robotic vehicle system that is proposed, prototyped and open sourced, aims to offer an answer to those needs for a variety of applications.
+The above problems in agriculture and public safety both need a Base Vehicle that is low cost, has a small footprint, is energy dense and agile and can be manufactured at a local machine shop in small volumes or even in single units.
+The robotic vehicle system that is proposed, prototyped and open sourced, aims to offer an answer to those needs for the variety of applications in those fields.

 ## The Chosen Technology